prcore/docs/content/workflow/upload-event-log/project-creation.md

 PrCore will use this information to check whether a case has the treatment, for the use of some casuality-based algorithms.
 Also, it will return the treatment information in the prescription result.

+{{< hint type=important icon=gdoc_info_outline >}}
+If the outcome/treatment label in a dataset contains only one class (i.e., all cases are either negative or positive), certain algorithms may not be compatible as they expect training data with two classes (1 and 0).

+When utilizing the definition, PrCore will search for any event in a case that satisfies the condition.
+If a case meets the criteria, it will be counted as having a positive outcome/undergoing treatment.
+This means that certain definitions may result in all cases being classified as positive/negative.

+If a dataset only contains one class for outcome or treatment, certain plugins may be marked as "ERROR" and will be ignored during the prescribing process.
+However, other plugins will continue to function normally, allowing the user to still obtain some results.
+{{< /hint >}}

 ### Request body example

 This is an example of the request body.
 The `positive_outcome` is an array of arrays.
 Each array is a condition.
 The conditions are connected with `OR` operator.
 The conditions in each array are connected with `AND` operator.
 This example means that the positive outcome is when the activity is `A` and the duration is less than 100, or the activity is `B`.